Tag Archives: food

 I’m not a big cookie person.
 To be honest, I’d rather go elbow deep in a bowl of buttery, salty popcorn, but it’s almost Christmas, which to me means making feast day cookies.

 Feast Day cookies are a Pueblo tradition handed down from my grandma, to my mom and then to me.
-Feast Day cookies were made on feast days like Easter, Kings’ Day and of course, Christmas.
+(My Grandma also has the best salsa recipe.)
+Feast Day cookies were made on feast days like Easter, Kings’ Day and Christmas.

-These cookies probably aren’t what you’re used to.
-They’re similar to snickerdoodles, but they aren’t very sweet.
+These cookies probably aren’t traditional “cookies.”
+They aren’t what you’re used to.
+The Pueblo Feast Day Cookies are similar to snickerdoodles, but they aren’t very sweet.
 These are the cookies of poor people.
-To give you an idea: I once asked my grandma what the Depression was like on the reservation and she said she didn’t even know it happened, that’s how poor they were.
+To give you an idea: I once asked my grandma what The Depression was like on the reservation and she said she didn’t even know it happened, that’s how poor they were.
 When I bake these, I think of her.

 Continue reading